 We've tested and reviewed the market's top noise-cancelling headphones across different prices and styles, and our top overall pick is the Bose QuietComfort 35 II.
 It offers best-in-class noise cancelling, great audio quality and a comfortable design for long-term listening.

 Those wanting something more affordable may consider bargain options such as the Plantronics BackBeat Pro 2 and Sennheiser HD 4.50 BTNC that offer great bang-for-the-buck performance.
 The future of noise-cancelling headphones also looks promising, with the feature-laden Jabra 85h headphones expected in April.
+High-end headphone maker, Denon, has also entered the fray with its AH-GC25NC which uses two microphones on each cup and three ANC modes to keep things nice and peaceful.

 Whether it's elite-sounding headphones to enjoy your Spotify playlists in peace or portable cans to shut out the world, there's something out there for every music lover.
 Here are the best noise-cancelling headphones money can buy.